 - Faculty prizes were awarded to Professor Stephen Peckham, Centre for Health Services Studies and Professor Sarah Vickerstaff from the School of Social Policy, Sociology and Social Research.

-- The University Prize for Consolidator Research– Awarded to Dr Ayse K. Uskul in recognition of outstanding achievements in the field of social and cultural psychology including outstanding research activities, research grant capture, theoretical contribution and exceptional service to the discipline
+- The University Prize for Consolidator Research– Awarded to Professor Ayse K. Uskul in recognition of outstanding achievements in the field of social and cultural psychology including outstanding research activities, research grant capture, theoretical contribution and exceptional service to the discipline

 - Faculty prizes were awarded to Dr Matthew Skinner from the School of Anthropology and Conservation and Dr Jennifer Tullet from the School of Biosciences.